Nivetham1710/serversideprocessing/README.md

 ### Step 6:

-Publish the website in the given URL.
+Publish the website in the given URL.:http://nivetha.student.saveetha.in/

 ## PROGRAM :
 ### Area.html